|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-A mint lassi is simply mint and yogurt -- with a bit of sweetener and lime for kicks -- whirled into a smooth and refreshing drink.
+A mint lassi is simply mint and yogurt, with a bit of sweetener, whirled into a smooth and refreshing drink.
 Mint lassis have great flavor, but they also have tremendous power to cool, both against high temperatures outside and hot spices on a plate.
-Try a mint lassi to cool off on a hot afternoon, or serve it alongside spicy food at dinner to help tame the mouth-burning heat.
+Try this refreshing drink to cool off on a hot afternoon, or serve it alongside spicy food at dinner to help tame the mouth-burning heat.
 You can even start a hot day off with one at breakfast and enjoy it as more of a smoothie.

-Put the mint leaves, yogurt, sweetener (if using), and lime juice in a blender.
+Put the mint leaves, yogurt, and sweetener (if using) in a blender.
 (Note: whole milk yogurt yields the most "drinkable" lassi since it doesn't contain any thickeners, but low-fat and non-fat yogurts work fine too if you are watching your calorie intake.)

-Taste and add more sweetener or lime juice, if you like.
+Blend until very smooth.
+Taste and add more sweetener, if you like.

 Pour into glasses, add a mint sprig to each as a garnish, if you like, and serve.